Needy Cat Gamesis creating Tabletop Game Design Courses & Advice

 It goes without saying that they also get the goods from the $1 pledge.
 We're told they also get a warm fuzzy feeling from significantly supporting a creator whose work they enjoy, but we can't guarantee that bit.

-We're Sophie Williams and James M Hewitt, a pair of tabletop game designers who run Needy Cat Games in Nottingham, UK.
-We've both been working in the field of tabletop games field for over a decade (in diverse roles that included sales, game design, community management, art management and licensing), and in 2017 we decided to set up a business and start doing things for ourselves.
+We're James M Hewitt and Sophie Williams, a pair of tabletop game designers who run Needy Cat Games in Nottingham, UK.
+We've both been working in the field of tabletop games field for over a decade (in roles that included sales, game design, community management, art management and licensing), and in 2017 we decided to set up our own business.

 Needy Cat Games